dhruba-c/dhruba-c.github.io/index.md

 # Welcome to My Website

 Hello!
-I am **Dhrubajyoti Chakraborty**, a PhD student at Ashoka University, specializing in Economics, Bounded Rationality, and Social Network Analysis.
+I am **Dhrubajyoti**, a PhD student at Ashoka University, specializing in Economics.

+My interest in education in general goes beyond the scope of research; I am deeply engaged in exploring of teaching pedagogies.
+In addition to my academic pursuits, I am involved in various other activities, one of which is writing.
+I maintain a blog where I share my reflections and insights as I navigate different aspects of life.

+This website was created to offer a more comprehensive understanding of who I am beyond my academic achievements.
+In doing so, I aim to contribute to a discourse that values authenticity and humanity, with the hope that my experiences might resonate with others.

+I welcome any questions, comments, or thoughts you may have.
+Feel free to reach out.

 Feel free to explore my research, blogs, and get in touch!